 - Fill the bottom of the potato skins with a spoonful of green chilies.

-- Pour in the egg mixture, fill the potato skins 3/4 full and top with bacon and cheese.
+- Pour in the egg mixture, fill the potato skins 3/4 full and top with the remaining cheese.

 - Bake for 15-18 minutes or until quiche is set.